sumpygump/djangae/djangae/contrib/search/README.md

 supports the following:

  - TextField - A blob of text up to 1024 ** 2 chars in length
- - AtomField - A text field that is up to 1000 chars in length
  - DateField - A field for storing a Python datetime or date field.
  - NumberField - A field for storing an integer

-AtomFields are only matched on exact matches.
+Fields under construction (do not use!):

+ - AtomField - A field
+ - FuzzyTextField - A field that supports stemmed matching